forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > [!bible] [Revelation 1:1 - KJV](https://www.biblegateway.com/passage/?search=Revelation+1:1&version=kjv)
 > 1. The Revelation of Jesus Christ, **which God gave unto him**, to **shew unto his servants** things which must shortly come to pass; and **he sent and signified it by his angel unto his servant John**:

-Here is revealed the Principle of God's revelation First is God who is the source of all revelation.
+The principle of God's revelation is shown as follows:

+First is God who is the source of all revelation.
 He gives the revelation to Christ, and Christ gives it to His prophets, through the agency of His angels, and His prophets give that revelation to us.
 This is a universal principle revelaed throughout the scripture.
 Let's see several examples

 ## Jacob's vision